eerotal/depswarm/README.md

   -d, --dry-run  Dry run; only print commands which would be executed.
 ```

-You must run *depstack* in the common root directory where all stack directories
+You must run *depswarm* in the common root directory where all stack directories
 are located.
 For example, consider the following directory layout:

 ```